aptible/support/source/quickstart/go/gorilla.md

 `aptible db:create` will return a connection string on success.
 The host value is mapped to a private subnet within your stack and cannot be used to connect from the outside Internet.
 Your containerized app can connect, however.

-Add the connection string as an environmental variable to your app:
+Add the connection string as an environment variable to your app:

     aptible config:add DATABASE_URL=$CONNECTION_STRING

-Then, use that environmental variable to connect to the database:
+Then, use that environment variable to connect to the database:

 ```go
 databaseURL := os.Getenv("DATABASE_URL")